What is Wheatgrass?

 - Essential Amino Acids - "The building blocks of proteins".

 - Glucose - The simple sugar.
 This accounts for wheatgrass' naturally sweet taste.
+This is a safe and healthy sugar which can easily be used by the body and provide instant energy.

 How to Use Wheatgrass